egoist/bget/README.md

 ## Install

-For Mac users, you can use Homebrew to install it:
+For Mac/Linux users, you can use Homebrew to install it:

 ```bash
 brew install egoist/tap/bget